Learning Italian: A 20-Month Journey – Tips, Progress, and Insights

 These have been my main methods of learning Italian since my last blog entry in April 2021:

-Little Tastes of Austria in Italy: Two Days in Trentino (Italian Alps)
+Little Tastes of Austria in Italy: A Two-Day Adventure in Trentino, Italian Alps

 A trip to Italy in the winter to visit my partner’s family made for an interesting experience to see how il natale (Christmas) is celebrated there.
 The first couple days were spent in his home city of Reggio Emilia to visit his sister then the latter days were spent in Ravenna visiting his mum.
 We had a couple of days between destinations to go somewhere different and while lots of Italian locations are better suited to the summer, it seemed apt to go to a wintery place this time.